Hezkore/vim-blitzmax/README.md

 ## Compiling
 Opening a `.bmx` file will set the Vim compiler to `bmk`\
-You manually set it if needed with  the command `:compiler bmk`\
+You can manually set it if needed with  the command `:compiler bmk`\
 Use the command `:make <blitzmax bmk operation> [blitzmax bmk options]` to build your executable.\
 For example `:make makeapp -x %` to compile the current file _(`%`)_ and execute it _(`-x`)_.